Charlygrind/Xamarin-Forms_ScrollView-ISSUE/README.md

 # Xamarin-Forms_ScrollView-ISSUE
-scrollview overlaps childs when show hidden element
+scrollview overlaps last childs when is root and show hidden element